kshivanku/CAAProtests/README.md

 Volunteers are invited to contribute to any of the following tasks:

-- Content curation
+- Content curation and fact checking
 - Site UX and design
 - Web development

-Please join the [Slack group](https://t.co/dDJd1IIatV?amp=1) if interested to coordinate.
+Get in touch on twitter [@mycountryawake](https://twitter.com/mycountryawake) or email `anticaanrcdata@gmail.com` or directly [report an issue](https://github.com/kshivanku/CAAProtests/issues)

 ## Development